 However, some states allow for common law marriages, but is Alabama one of them?
 Because of the potential issue you could have if you are not married to your significant other, it is important to seek legal advice and representation.
-If you or a loved one have been denied emergency treatment, it is in your best interest to contact an experienced Birmingham family law attorney so that we can strategize about the best possible outcomes for your situation.

 Need Legal Advice?